LivePersonInc/akka-actor-x/README.md

 - Correlation id: Passes (maintains) correlation ids throught the actor system.
 - Actor system graph (network): Discovers all of the actors and messages passed around.

+Actor-X is leverages AspectJ and thus you do NOT have to change anything inside your code.
+Just add aspectj weaver as VM options, for example:
+-javaagent:"%USER_HOME%\.m2\repository\org\aspectj\aspectjweaver\1.8.1\aspectjweaver-1.8.1.jar"